pypeit/PypeIt/doc/coadd3d.rst

 with even a very slightly different setup (e.g. data taken on two different nights with the same _intended_ wavelength coverage, but the grating angle of the two nights where slightly different).
-This is also needed if your standard star observations where taken with a slightly different setup.
+This is also needed if your standard star observations were taken with a slightly different setup.
 This correction requires that you have taken calibrations with the two different setups.
 By default, the grating correction will be applied, but it can be disabled by